sirajul26/Fishing-Site/readme_extra.md

 <p>Phishing pages never harm anyone nor it benefits script kiddies.
 Instead, they expose the website's mistakes and give developers a golden opportunity to make websites more secure.
 What if we use this knowledge secretly?
 Why we public this knowledge?</p>
 <p>We publicized this knowledge to make developers acknowledged of their vulnerabilities + to make new programmers more clever.</p>
 <p><b>Don't use this source code for illegal purposes.</b> But if you do, this will on to you, I will not/never take any responsibility for your crime.</p>
+<h2> License</h2>
+<p>Don't know much about license.
+I am not lawyer.
+But anyone can use this code, mode, reverse or anything they want.
+Thanks.</p>